-- In the risk represents a minor increase over minimal risk; - the intervention or procedure presents experiences to subjects that are reasonably commensurate with those inherent in their actual or expected medical, dental, psychological, social, or educational situations; - the intervention or procedure is likely to yield generalizable knowledge about the subjects' disorder or condition which is of vital importance for the understanding or amelioration of the subjects' disorder or condition; and - adequate provisions are made for soliciting assent of the children and permission of their legal guardians. - 2 Research which presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of wards.
+- The risk represents a minor increase over minimal risk; - The intervention or procedure presents experiences to subjects that are reasonably commensurate with those inherent in their actual or expected medical, dental, psychological, social, or educational situations; - The intervention or procedure is likely to yield generalizable knowledge about the subjects' disorder or condition which is of vital importance for the understanding or amelioration of the subjects' disorder or condition; and - Adequate provisions are made for soliciting assent of the children and permission of their legal guardians.

+Research which presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of wards.